Graph Classification with 2D Convolutional Neural Networks: Related work

 \section{Related work}

-Motivated by the outstanding performance recently reached by Convolutional Neural Networks (CNNs) in computer vision, e.g. \citep{vinyals2015show,krizhevsky2012imagenet}, many research efforts have been devoted to generalizing CNNs to graphs.
-Indeed, CNNs offer a very appealing alternative to kernel-based methods.
-The parsimony achieved through weight sharing makes them very efficient, their time complexity is constant for each training example and linear with respect to the size of the dataset, and the extra expressiveness they bring might translate to significant accuracy gains.

-However, since convolution and pooling are natively defined for regular, low-dimensional grids such as images (2D Euclidean space discretized by rectangles), generalizing CNNs to graphs, which are irregular, non-Euclidean objects, is far from trivial.
-Possible solutions that can be found in the literature fall into two broad categories: \textit{spatial} and \textit{spectral} techniques \citep{bruna2013spectral}.
-Spectral approaches \citep{defferrard2016convolutional,kipf2016semi} invoke the convolution theorem from signal processing theory to perform graph convolutions as pointwise multiplications in the Fourier domain of the graph.
-The basis used to send the graph to the Fourier domain is given by the SVD decomposition of the Laplacian matrix of the graph, whose eigenvalues can be viewed as ``frequencies''.
-By contrast, spatial methods \citep{zhang2018end,niepert2016learning,vialatte2016generalizing} operate directly on the graph structure.
-For instance, in \citep{niepert2016learning}, the algorithm first determines the sequence of nodes for which neighborhood graphs (of equal size) are created.
+Motivated by the outstanding performance recently reached by CNNs in computer vision, e.g. \cite{vinyals2015show,krizhevsky2012imagenet}, much research has been devoted to generalizing CNNs to graphs.
+Solutions fall into two broad categories: \textit{spatial} and \textit{spectral} techniques \cite{bruna2013spectral}.
+Spectral approaches \cite{defferrard2016convolutional,kipf2016semi} invoke the convolution theorem from signal processing theory to perform graph convolutions as pointwise multiplications in the Fourier domain of the graph.
+The basis used to send the graph to the Fourier domain is given by the SVD decomposition of the Laplacian matrix of the graph, whose eigenvalues can be viewed as frequencies.
+By contrast, spatial methods \cite{zhang2018end,niepert2016learning,vialatte2016generalizing} operate directly on the graph structure.
+For instance, in \cite{niepert2016learning}, the algorithm first determines the sequence of nodes for which neighborhood graphs (of equal size) are created.
 To serve as receptive fields, the neighborhood graphs are then normalized, i.e., mapped to a vector space with a linear order, in which nodes with similar structural roles in the neighborhood graphs are close to each other.
 Normalization is the central step, and is performed via a labeling procedure.
 A 1D CNN architecture is finally applied to the receptive fields.
+While the aforementioned sophisticated frameworks have made great strides, we showed in this paper that graphs can also be processed by vanilla 2D CNN architectures.